 Do you like to color?
 Then grab your crayon and print out these free alligator coloring pages for kids.
 The first coloring page features a cartoon alligator who has accidentally caught another, much larger, alligator with his fishing pole.
 The second alligator coloring pages shows a realistic alligator swimming in a lagoon.
 The next printable coloring sheet contains a baby alligator who is stuck in his shell.
 The last coloring page is of a whimsical cartoon alligator chef carrying a pepperoni pizza.
-Click a coloring page to open it in your browser.
-Then right-click on the image and press “Save Image As…” to save it to your computer.
-Enjoy!

 - Fairweather, Gari D. Alligators and Other Crocodilians.
 Chicago, IL: World Book, 2001.
 Print.

 - Fowler, Allan.
 Gator or Croc?
 New York: Children’s, 1996.
 Print.